jhildenbiddle/css-vars-ponyfill/README.md

 ### options.onlyVars

 - Type: `boolean`
-- Default: `true`
+- Default: `false`

 Determines if CSS rulesets and declarations without a custom property value should be removed from the transformed CSS.

 When `true`, rulesets and declarations without a custom property value will be removed from the generated CSS, reducing CSS output size.
+This can significantly reduce the amount of CSS processed and output by the ponyfill, but runs the risk of breaking the original cascade order once the transformed values are appended to the DOM.
 When `false`, all rulesets and declarations will be retained in the generated CSS.
+This means the ponyfill will process and output more CSS, but it ensures that the original cascade order is maintained after the transformed styles are appended to the DOM.

 **Note:** `@font-face` and `@keyframes` require all declarations to be retained if a CSS custom property is used anywhere within the ruleset.